What to pack for the Scottish Highlands

 Your packing list for the Highlands of Scotland

-If you’re visiting Scotland for the first time, we’re here to help with this handy packing list.
+If you’re visiting Scotland for the first time, we’re here to help with this handy packing list, as part of our “know before you go” guide.
 Make sure you bring along the right clothes, accessories and travel essentials for your journey.
 Then you’ll be ready for anything!